March 19, 2026

 By using specific techniques, a chiropractor can help improve your flexibility and decrease pain.
 This hands-on approach is a core part of our physical medicine services at Ascend.
 We work to improve your spine’s overall mechanics, which can provide significant relief and help you maintain an active lifestyle.
 Regular chiropractic care can be a key part of your long-term strategy for living well with spinal stenosis.

-Holistic Ways to Manage Spinal Stenosis
+Holistic Approaches to Managing Spinal Stenosis

 While conventional treatments are essential, a holistic approach can make a significant difference in your daily comfort and long-term spinal health.
 These strategies work alongside medical care to address your body as a whole system.
 Instead of just masking pain, the goal is to reduce inflammation, improve mobility, and give your body the support it needs to feel its best.
 By incorporating these methods, you can build a more comprehensive and personalized plan for managing spinal stenosis and reclaiming your quality of life.

-Our Functional Medicine Approach to Spinal Health
+Taking a Functional Medicine Approach to Your Spine

 When you’re dealing with chronic pain from spinal stenosis, it’s easy to focus only on the symptoms.
 But what if we looked deeper?
 A functional medicine approach does exactly that.
 It’s a partnership where we work together to identify and address the root causes of your pain, rather than just treating the discomfort itself.
 We consider factors like inflammation, nutritional deficiencies, and lifestyle habits that might be contributing to your condition.
 This allows us to create a personalized plan that supports your body’s natural healing abilities for more sustainable relief.